XpiritCommunityEvents/HOLAgentFramework/exercises/module5/HOL5-1.md

 docker run -d -p 1433:1433 marcelv/globoticket-default-db
 ```

 Upon startup of the `catalog` service, the database will be populated with sample data automatically.
+The `catalog` service also has an MCP endpoint for finding events in the catalog.
+You can inspect how this is set up in the `catalog`'s `Program.cs` and `MCP/CatalogTool.cs`.
+It uses the same `ModelContextProtocol` package you used in [Lab 2.3](../module2/HOL2-3.md), which can also be used to implement and expose an MCP server in ASP.NET Core.

-We will use Semantic Kernel from the `frontend` app so that we can have a chat interface with the user.
+We will use Semantic Kernel in the `frontend` app so that we can have a chat interface with the user.
 For your convenience, so you can focus on Semantic Kernel integration, we have some building blocks available for you:

-- [ChatHub](./starter/frontend/Services/AI/ChatHub.cs): a `SignalR` hub used for implementing bi-directional chat between the UI and the LLM
+- `Services/AI/ChatHub.cs`: a `SignalR` hub used for implementing bi-directional chat between the UI and the LLM
-- [chat.js](./starter/frontend/wwwroot/js/chat.js): client side JavaScript client for the `ChatHub` SignalR hub
+- `wwwroot/js/chat.js`: client side JavaScript client for the `ChatHub` SignalR hub
-- [Chat view](./starter/frontend/Views/Chat/Index.cshtml): UI for the Chat Assistant
+- `Views/Chat/Index.cshtml`: UI for the Chat Assistant
-- [ChatHistoryRepository](./starter/frontend/Services/AI/ChatHistoryRepository.cs): this static class stores `ChatHistory` objects in a simple `Dictionary`.
+- `Services/AI/ChatHistoryRepository.cs`: this static class stores `ChatHistory` objects in a simple `Dictionary`.
 It allows you to keep track of `ChatHistory` for multiple users.
 The `Dictionary` is indexed by a `sessionId`.
 We recommend using the SignalR connection ID for the key to store and retrieve a user's `ChatHistory`
-- Configuration: the [`frontend/appsettings.json`](./starter/frontend/appsettings.json) has an `OpenAI` section that already has the `Endpoint` and `Model` pre-filled.
+- Configuration: the `frontend/appsettings.json` has an `OpenAI` section that already has the `Endpoint` and `Model` pre-filled.
 You will need to add the `OpenAI:ApiKey` setting as a .NET User Secret to this project yourself.

   > ⚠️ Make sure not to commit any secrets to your Git repo!